Lincoln Highway: Film

 In 1919, Fox Film Corporation produced and released the feature The Lincoln Highwayman, a black and white silent film starring William Russell, Lois Lee, Frank Brownlee, Jack Connolly, Edward Peil, Sr., Harry Spingler, and Edwin B. Tilton.
 The film was written and directed by Emmett J. Flynn, from an adaptation by Jules Furthman based on a 1917 one-act melodrama by Paul Dickey and Rol Cooper Megrue.
 The story is about a masked bandit (the "Lincoln Highwayman") who terrorizes motorists on the highway in California.
 His latest victims are a San Francisco banker and his family on their way to a party.
 While the masked highwayman holds them up at gun point and steals the women's jewels, the banker's daughter Marian (Lois Lee) finds herself strangely attracted to him.
 When the family finally arrives at the party, they tell the guests their tale.
 Steele, a secret service man (Edward Piel), takes an interest in their encounter and starts working on the case.
 Jimmy Clunder (William Russell), who arrives late is talking to Marian when a locket falls out of his pocket.
 Marian recognizes it, and Clunder claims that he found it on the Lincoln Highway.
 She begins to suspect that he is the Lincoln Highwayman, as does Steele, Clunder's rival for Marian's love.

 In 1924, the Ford Motor Company produced and released Fording the Lincoln Highway.
 The 30-minute silent film documented the 10-millionth Ford Model T and its promotional tour on the Lincoln Highway.
 The car came off the assembly line of Ford's Highland Park Assembly Plant on June 15, 1924, which was the 16th year of Model T production.
 The milestone flivver led parades through most of the towns and cities along the Lincoln Highway.
 It was driven by Ford racer Frank Kulick.
 Several million people are estimated to have seen the vehicle, which was greeted by governors and mayors at each stop along the route.

 In 2016 a documentary named 21 Days Under the Sky chronicled a journey of four friends on Harley-Davidson motorcycles, riding the Lincoln Highway from San Francisco to New York.

+In 2023, Noah Caldwell-Gervais published a 7.5-hour video travelogue about his journey along the original 1913 route in a 1978 Ford Thunderbird on his YouTube channel.
+According to Caldwell-Gervais, the film is in the style of a classic travelogue and merges historic fact and personal experience into a unified narrative.